seacode/gmacs/examples/bbrkc/doc/readme.md

----
-title: "Appendix comparing aspects of gmacs configured to be similar to that of Zheng et al. 2014"
+# Appendix comparing aspects of gmacs configured to be similar to that of Zheng et al. 2014
-output: pdf_document
----
 ## Results culminating from the mid-January 2015 crab modeling workshop

 The following summarizes the outcome of some rudimentary comparisons between the existing BBRKC model and an emulated version using the gmacs platform.